-Top 5 3rd Quarter Trades of YO - GuruFocus.com
+Top 5 3rd Quarter Trades of Yo - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were YOUNGS ADVISORY GROUP, INC.’s top five trades of the quarter.
+According to GuruFocus data, these were YorkBridge Wealth Partners, LLC’s top five trades of the quarter.

-During the quarter, YOUNGS ADVISORY GROUP, INC. bought 77,775 shares of NAS:IXUS for a total holding of 314,759.
-The trade had a 2.55% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $56.68.
+During the quarter, YorkBridge Wealth Partners, LLC bought 210,232 shares of NAS:VONG for a total holding of 214,724.
+The trade had a 2.94% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $60.31.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 11.08 and a price-book ratio of 1.44.
+In terms of valuation, Vanguard Russell 1000 Growth Index Fund has a price-earnings ratio of 26.81 and a price-book ratio of 9.38.

-YOUNGS ADVISORY GROUP, INC. reduced their investment in NAS:VXUS by 61,338 shares.
-The trade had a 1.94% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.92.
+During the quarter, YorkBridge Wealth Partners, LLC bought 117,008 shares of ARCA:VYM for a total holding of 125,196.
+The trade had a 2.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $103.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 11.91 and a price-book ratio of 1.52.
+In terms of valuation, Vanguard High Dividend Yield Indx ETF has a price-earnings ratio of 14.13 and a price-book ratio of 2.54.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Small-Cap ETF has a price-earnings ratio of 10.78 and a price-book ratio of 1.84.
+In terms of valuation, Vanguard S&P Small-Cap 600 Growth ETF has a price-earnings ratio of 11.90 and a price-book ratio of 2.32.

-The guru sold out of their 3,363-share investment in NAS:CCMP.
-Previously, the stock had a 0.36% weight in the equity portfolio.
-Shares traded for an average price of $173.19 during the quarter.
+YorkBridge Wealth Partners, LLC reduced their investment in ARCA:IWF by 9,555 shares.
+The trade had a 0.55% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $234.63.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.